gloobsters/gloobie/README.md

 - `math/`: An xr_linear based math library, with lots of extra routines sprinkled in.
 Taken from vrshit.
 - `build/`: Misc build scripts.
 - `tracy/`: Zig + Tracy integration
+- `logger/`: A basic logging system for our needs